FrKaram/KS2.EasySyncClient/README.md

 4 - Select the site you want to synchronize<br/>
 5 - Select the local folder on your workstation where to synchonize<br/>
 6 - That's it !
 You're syncing !

+NOTE : Current source needs refactoring / merging.
+Project is not building as-is.
+Compiled version can be requested at : assistance@ks2.fr